 The Kirkland Channels are Government Access Cable Channels granted to the City of Kirkland.
-The channels exist to inform and involve citizens in government, civic and community affairs.
-It is the goal of the Kirkland channels to provide a multimedia program service for the City of Kirkland, its citizens, officials, and employees.
+The channels exist to inform and involve residents in government, civic and community affairs.
+It is the goal of the Kirkland channels to provide a multimedia program service for the City of Kirkland, its residents, officials, and employees.
 The channels operate 24 hours a day, Channels 21 and 75 on Comcast cable, Channels 31 and 32 on Frontier Communications cable and an interactive website .
 The Kirkland channels strive to produce compelling content that helps inform citizens about City issues, resources and services.
 The channels work to help citizens get the information they need to engage in civic dialogue, to make civic decision and participate in the life of the city.

 For information regarding Cable Franchising and Cable Television Discounts click here